-Consumer Litigation, Consumer Products, Environmental Litigation, Environmental Permitting + Regulation, Product Liability, and Proposition 65 + Chemicals
+Consumer Litigation, Consumer Products, Environmental Litigation, Environmental Permitting + Regulation, Product Liability and Counseling, and Proposition 65 + Chemicals

 California took two important steps forward to implement its new Green Chemistry Initiative, also known as the Safer Consumer Products (SCP) Program, to regulate and encourage replacement of toxic chemicals in consumer products.
 First, it adopted new regulations for its first priority product, children’s foam-padded sleeping products that contain the flame retardants TDCPP or TCEP, including: